pine64/website/content/documentation/PineTime/Flashing/SD_MCUBoot.md

 ### Custom MBR

-It’s possible to customise (SoftDevice’s) MBR so that it can coexist with MCUBoot.
+It’s possible to customize (SoftDevice’s) MBR so that it can coexist with MCUBoot.

 **Pros:**